-- Managed all transportation with 100% clean driving record.
+- Managed all transportation with a 100% clean driving record.

 - Maintained 97% positive customer comment scores thanks to high efficiency and friendliness.

-- Employee of the month 5x because of strong work ethic.
+- Employee of the month 5x because of a strong work ethic.

 - Led local youth art group, teaching art to 20+ children.

-- Pediatric First Aid & CPR, American Red Cross
+- Pediatric First Aid & CPR, American Red Cross, March 2016

-Walk dogs weekly for Animal Care Centers of NYC
+- Walking dogs weekly for Animal Care Centers of NYC since 2018

-Now here’s how to write a nanny resume they’ll love:
+Now here’s how to write a nanny resume every family will love: